alexgo-io/bitcoin-oracle/README.md

 ## Validator

-Validator under `packages/apps/validator` folder is a worker that validates b20 transaction, bitcoin headers and submits the proofs to api-server.
+`Validator` under [packages/apps/validator](./packages/apps/validator) folder is a worker that validates BRC20 events, bitcoin headers and submits the proofs to `api-server`.
 It dynamically loads the module which implements the [`ValidatorProcessInterface`](packages/libs/validator/src/validator-module/validator-process.interface.ts) interface.

 ### Validator Process

-Validator module which implements the follow interface will be able to be loaded by validator worker.
+An off-chain indexer who wants to participate as a `validator` must implement the follwing interface, which is then loaded by a `validator` worker.

 ```typescript
 export abstract class ValidatorProcessInterface {